Student Dress Code

 New language is identified below with and asterisk, underlined, and italicized.

 Dress code standards foster a safe, healthy, and positive climate that promotes constructive discipline, maintains order, and supports the teaching and learning process. * Every school shall publish its dress code on their school’s website.

 Elementary school students wear a unified dress code.
 Each school will provide a description of their unified dress code.

 Dress and Grooming Expectations for All Students:

-- Pants are to be worn above the hip bone, with no visible undergarments, and present no safety hazard
+• Pants are to be worn above the hip bone, with no visible undergarments, and present no safety hazards.

-- Clothing and accessories will contain no words or graphics, except for authorized school-approved clubs and activities (this is not intended to exclude clothing name brands (2 x 2 inches) inappropriate sayings, themes, or advertisements such as alcohol, tobacco, drugs or gang-related symbols.
+• Clothing *and accessories will contain no *words or graphics, except for authorized school-approved clubs and activities (this is not intended to exclude clothing name brands (2 x 2 inches) inappropriate sayings, themes, or advertisements such as alcohol, tobacco, drugs or gang-related symbols.

-- Hats and sunglasses may be worn for P.E. activities, recess, or other specific circumstances when authorized by the Principal.
+• Hats and sunglasses may *only be worn for P.E. activities, recess, or other specific circumstances when authorized by the Principal.

 *District officials do have the flexibility to relax certain dress code requirements to ensure student safety and comfort.
 For example, if our community is experiencing extremely cold weather, the code may be relaxed to allow heavy coats, denim jeans, and other cold weather apparel that may not meet standard school dress code requirements.